descostesn/spikChIP/README.md

     --tagremoval|-g: Perform the tag removal normalization
     --spikchip|s: Perform the spikchip normalization with loess --outputfolder|-o: Path to the result folder (default: results/)
+    --boxplotspike: Perform boxplot for the spike data
+    --boxplotsample: Perform boxplot for the sample data

 The configuration file of spikChIP is a plain-text file in which each line contains the information about the files of a particular experimental condition: